-A key source of estimation uncertainty relates to the valuation of investment properties, where a valuation is obtained annually, either by professionally qualified external valuers, or by the Group's own internal qualified staff.
+A key source of estimation uncertainty relates to the valuation of investment properties, where a valuation is obtained annually by professionally qualified external valuers.
 The evidence to support these valuations is based primarily on recent, comparable market transactions on an arm's length basis.
 Key assumptions applied are described in the Investment Property note (Note 10).